junxit/us-congress-bills-109/metadata.md

 - 2006-11-14 — Mr. Buyer moved to suspend the rules and pass the bill.
 - 2006-11-14 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 393 - 0 (Roll no. 520). (text: CR H8617)
 - 2006-11-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 393 - 0 (Roll no. 520).(text: CR H8617)
+- 2006-11-15 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.